 Based on your interaction with the chatbot, DoNotPay will create a cease and desist letter for your specific situation so you don’t have to bother with legal terminology and worry whether you included everything necessary.
 In case you experience harassment online, DoNotPay will contact the appropriate social media representatives, so that they can block and report the perpetrator.

 DoNotPay’s help doesn’t stop with stalkers and harassers of different sorts.
 There is a lot more we can do for you.
 Many people waste loads of time and energy on various legal and administrative issues that plague their lives daily.
 DoNotPay can be your shortcut through those troubles.
 The best part is that you don’t have to go anywhere to find justice or right some wrongs.
 Stay at home, prepare your favorite drink, sit in your favorite chair, and with just a few clicks, fix issues that have been bothering you for days and months, years even!

-Create a profile on DoNotPay’s website in your web browser or via the iPhone app, and start clearing up some of those obstacles right away.
+Create a profile on DoNotPay’s website in your web browser, and start clearing up some of those obstacles right away.
 Here are some examples of what else DoNotPay can do for you:

 - Securing refunds for delayed or canceled flights

 - Jumping the phone queue when getting in touch with customer service reps